Table of Contents

 - Green box: total number of successfully completed jobs of that type for the day

-- This panel houses the different filters that can be applied, as well as a text based search bar, in order to drill down and limit which jobs you are viewing.
-Through the Simple/Advanced toggle you can switch between the simple filters (what is shown in the image above) and the advanced filters, depending on the search you are performing.
-For a more in-depth look at using simple and advanced filters, take a look at our Filtering: Simple vs Advanced article.By default, the Status filter will be set to only display jobs with a status of "Not Completed" so that you can focus on jobs that need to be scheduled.
+- This panel houses the different filters that can be applied, as well as a text-based search bar, to drill down and limit which jobs you are viewing.
+Through the Simple/Advanced toggle, you can switch between the simple filters (what is shown in the image above) and the advanced filters, depending on the search you are performing.
+For a more in-depth look at using simple and advanced filters, take a look at our Filtering: Simple vs Advanced article.By default, the Status filter will be set to only display jobs with a status of “Not Completed” so that you can focus on jobs that need to be scheduled.

-- Each job type is listed with the estimated duration of the job, along with the date and time it is scheduled for, if the job has been scheduled.
-Clicking on the job type will open a sidebar window with further details for that job.
+- Each job type is listed with the estimated duration of the job, along with the date and time it is scheduled for if the job has been scheduled.
+Clicking on the job type will open the job management page.

-- If the job is associated with a ticket or was created as a result of a ticket, the ticket subject will be displayed; clicking on it will open a sidebar window with additional details regarding that ticket.
+- If the job is associated with a ticket or was created as a result of a ticket, the ticket subject will be displayed; clicking on it will open a new page with the details of that ticket.

-- The account or network site where the job will take place is displayed here; clicking on the entity will open a sidebar window with further information.
+- The account or network site where the job will take place is displayed here; clicking on the assignee will open the profile page for that assignee.

 - The status of the job is displayed, and can be one of the following:

 - Not Scheduled: The job has been created but has not yet been scheduled

 - Not Started: The job has been scheduled, but the assigned tech has not yet checked into the jobOnce the assigned tech checks into the job, the “Not Started” status will update to an ongoing timer until the tech completes the job.